IanSkinner1982/IanSkinner1982/README.md

 Hi!
 I'm Ian.

 You can usually find me making software for the Commodore 64 or playing on my DSi.
-I'm a moderator for a [Commodore server](https://discord.gg/8Dy2h4vHzY) on Discord and a  member of [NCX-Programming](https://github.com/NCX-Programming/).
-(I wrote the news, the readmes and some of the NCX website.)
+I'm a moderator for a Commodore server a on Discord and a member of [NCX-Programming](https://github.com/NCX-Programming/).
-If you want to see what I'm currently working on, look [here](https://github.com/IanSkinner1982/Cookie-Clicker-C64).
+I'm currently working on Cookie-Clicker-C64 and C64-Title-Loader.
 Also feel free to check out my [Discord server](https://discord.gg/kJac2ty).

-Have fun looking around!
--IanSkinner1982